Electric Vehicle FAQs

-Generally yes; electric vehicles are more expensive to buy than their petrol or diesel equivalents – typically between £3,000 to £10,000 for new cars depending on manufacturer and model.
-The up-front price gap is coming down slowly and should continue to do so as battery costs (the main reason for the higher prices) gradually fall because of increased manufacturing volume and competition.
+Generally electric vehicles are more expensive to buy than their petrol or diesel equivalents – typically between £2,000 to £4,000 for new cars depending on manufacturer and model.
+The price gap is constantly shrinking though, and should continue to do so as battery costs (the main reason for the higher prices) gradually fall because of increased manufacturing volume and competition.

 Are EVs eligible for Government grants?